The National Academies

-The “flu” has become a popular catchall term to describe anything from a bad cold to stomach distress.
-But real flu, influenza, is the defined illness that many public health officials dread most.
+influenza, is the defined illness that many public health officials dread most.
 Between 1976 and 2006, annual estimates of deaths from flu-related complications in the United States ranged from 3,000 to 49,000, and more than 200,000 people are hospitalized each year.

 The hardy influenza virus can survive on environmental surfaces, such as doorknobs and countertops, for 2 to 8 hours—one of the reasons that hand washing and surface hygiene is an important part of most flu control strategies.

-Of even greater concern is a flu pandemic—a worldwide epidemic of a new strain of influenza virus from which the human population has no immunity.
-Depending on its severity, an influenza pandemic could result in 200,000 to 2 million deaths in the United States alone.
-In 2009, the World Health Organization (WHO) declared the H1N1 “swine flu” a pandemic; deaths were estimated between 151,700 and 575,400 worldwide.
+WHO) declared the H1N1 “swine flu” a pandemic; deaths were estimated between 151,700 and 575,400 worldwide.
 Unlike typical seasonal influenza epidemics, however, where the majority of deaths occur in people age 65 and older, 80 percent of the deaths during the 2009 H1N1 epidemic occurred in people younger than 65, including pregnant women, highlighting a different type of impact many were not expecting.

 How the Flu Spreads